kamyargerami/Rahavard365-Market-Map-Reader/README.md

-# Rahavard365.com MarketMap Reader
+# Rahavard365.com Marke tMap Reader

-This project stores all the stock market prices and, it will store them in csv file by date and time.
+This project stores the Iran stock market prices in csv file by date and time.

-You can process the result of csv files to get prices.
+You can process the result of csv files to get prices for each stock.

 Also, you can run this script in crontab to get the prices by schedules.